 - How many distinct document schemas exist in a data store? - How frequently are fields present? - What is the data like in each field?
 Type?
 Format?
 Range?

-Couchbase 4.5 introduced a new web-based query interface.
+Couchbase 4.5 introduced a new web-based query interface, which was further refined in Couchbase 5.0: